GitHbGav/Credit-Card-Fraud/README.md

 ## Project Overview
-I've been hired by American Express.
-As part of a key initiative undertaken by American Express, this project is dedicated to developing a machine-learning model aimed at predicting whether a transaction is fraudulent or legitimate.
+I have been hired by Silver Lining Strategies, where our focus is on creating a machine-learning model.
+This model is specifically designed to determine the authenticity of transactions, distinguishing between legitimate and fraudulent ones.
-The overarching goal is to enhance the security and reliability of American Express's transaction processing, thereby safeguarding customer interests and maintaining the integrity of their financial well-being.
+Our primary objective is to boost the security and dependability of transaction processing.
+In doing so, we aim to protect the interests of customers and uphold the stability of their financial health.

 # Dataset Description